apatel762/home-infra/server/docs/WIP.md

 ### SELinux

+**EDIT:** Have just discovered that OpenSUSE prefers AppArmor to SELinux, and though you can enable SELinux, they don't have any default policies (so you'd have to manage it entirely yourself).
+Could either use AppArmor or go for something like Fedora CoreOS instead.

 SELinux must be enabled.

 Thankfully, [MicroOS supports SELinux](https://en.opensuse.org/Portal:MicroOS/SELinux) **however** it is [not enabled out of the box](https://lists.opensuse.org/archives/list/selinux@lists.opensuse.org/thread/FVL5VUZDONYY7N3TXQVBUBQPRPZD3AGY/) due to some missing functionality in YaST.